adamsilver/fdpb/03-Book-A-Flight.md

 }
 ```

 The CSS is applied only once we know Javascript is available.
-This is achieved by adding a class of `enhanced` to the document element:
+This is achieved by adding a class of `enhanced` to the document element in the `<head>` of the document:

 ```JS
 document.documentElement.className = 'enhanced';